thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 [SoCraTes France](https://socrates-fr.github.io/) 2016 open space conference for the very first time.

-Again I gathered up my courage and proposed a *Feature Branching is Evil* session at SoCraTes France.
+I gathered up my courage and proposed a *Feature Branching is Evil* session at SoCraTes France.
 You have to know, at the time, I did not have the confidence I have now to treat this subject.
 Besides, most attendees of such conference use feature branches.
 I was expecting some backfire.
 But my